As well as humpback whales we found cormorants, fulars, gulls, eider ducks, and guillemots.

 A beautiful day out on the water off the coast of Reykjavik.
-We went out on our yacht, Amelia Rose, the super yacht built in Mexico in 2003.
+We went out on our yacht, Amelia Rose, the superyacht built in Mexico in 2003.
 Despite her being gorgeous inside everyone chose to be outside in the cold bright March sunshine.
 The seas were nice and calm and we headed out to an area of the bay we had been seeing many whales frequently.
-The underwater topography means the nutrients carried in the gulf stream gets caught up and starts the food chain, making that area incredibly rich.
+The underwater topography means the nutrients carried in the gulf stream get caught up and start the food chain, making that area incredibly rich.

-The types of cetaceans that we commonly see here are minke whales, humpback whales, white beaked dolphins and harbour porpoises.
-However throughout the year we see all sorts of marine mammals, once we even saw a walrus!
+The types of cetaceans that we commonly see here are minke whales, humpback whales, white-beaked dolphins, and harbor porpoises.
+However, throughout the year, we see all sorts of marine mammals, once we even saw a walrus!
 It must have got blown across from Greenland, it isn’t that far.
-Other whales we’ve seen in the last 12 months are fin whales, blue whales, killer whales (orca) and pilot whales, but we also have seen many seals and occasionally even a basking shark!
+Other whales we’ve seen in the last 12 months are fin whales, blue whales, killer whales (orca), and pilot whales, but we also have seen many seals and occasionally even a basking shark!
 So when we head out we really don’t know what we are going to find!

-It was wonderful watching these gracious mammals around us, not in anyway scared of the boat, very relaxed and feeding.
+It was wonderful watching these gracious mammals around us, not in any way scared of the boat, very relaxed and fed.
 This is how it should be, their welfare is the most important thing to us.
-It is such a joy to show these incredible people to our adventurous customers, and educate them about the importance of them in the ocean food environment of course, but they also directly affect the health of the whole planet.
+It is such a joy to show these incredible people to our adventurous customers, and educate them about the importance of the ocean food environment of course, but they also directly affect the health of the whole planet.
 They actively fight global warming with the “Whale Pump.”
 Click here to read more about it.

-Eventually we had to take our lovely luxury yacht back to Reykjavik harbour so our customers could carry on their holidays and we feel confident that this gorgeous day will be a highlight of their holiday!
+Eventually, we had to take our lovely luxury yacht back to Reykjavik harbor so our customers could carry on their holidays and we feel confident that this gorgeous day will be a highlight of their holiday!
 What a treat!

 Many people come to see the wonderful wildlife here, but they also come to see the bewitching northern lights, and we take people out again on our lovely super yacht Amelia Rose.
 When you book a whale watching tour with us you get 50% off your northern lights tour!